 Where to stay in Santa Barbara that’s near restaurants and cafes.

 Santa Barbara culture is rich in food and history.
 That means wherever you stay with Haller Coastal Homes will be just a block or two away from plenty of restaurants, bars and cafes, whether newly opened or old favorites.
 Stay in one of our short-term vacation rental homes near Downtown restaurants, Funk Zone bars and popular Santa Barbara beachside spots.
 Live like a local in one of our coastal rental homes where breakfast, lunch, dinner and drinks are within steps of your front door.
-Search short or long-term Santa Barbara condo and home rentals and book your dates at https://hallercoastalhomes.com/ .
+Search vacation rentals in Santa Barbara and book your dates today!

 Planning your trip to Santa Barbara?
 There’s so much you can explore in Santa Barbara on your own, but some of the best tours are led by the pro’s.
 Downtown Santa Barbara and its surroundings can be seen and experienced through a variety of guided tours that aim to entertain, educate and excite or relax.
 From hot-rod vehicle tours to leisurely trolley tours along the American Riviera to intrepid kayaking, spectacular whale watching or tasty wine and food tours, there’s a fun guided tour for everyone.